chrislae-garcia/learn-js/loops-02/README.md

 - `para` — contains a reference to a paragraph, which will be used to report the results
 - `phonebook` - contains the phonebook entries to search.

-Note: You should use a type of loop that you've not used in the [previous task](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Test_your_skills:_Loops#loops_1).
+Note: You should use a type of loop that you've not used in the previous task [Loops 1](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Test_your_skills:_Loops#loops_1).

 [MDN Reference](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Test_your_skills:_Loops#loops_2)